 As we can see, the running time is greatly reduced using this method.
 From the benchmarks specified in the table, we can see there is an average of a six times reduction in running time.
 This reduction depends greatly on the instance of the problem.
 The exact reduction depends on the number of nets that use a given vertex over all nets in the instance.
 For example, an instance with 20 nets that has distinct terminals in each net shows no improvement.
 The more times a terminal is repeated throughout the K total nets, the more time improvement we see.
 Fortunately, the instances of these problems are very large, and terminals are repeated frequently throughout an instance.
 However, one must consider the space versus time tradeoff when using this method.
 As the graph increases in size, the amount of memory required to store the shortest paths will increase rapidly.
-This heuristic is thus suited for smaller instances and proves to be impractical when considering very large scale problems.
-However, it can still provide some use.
-There are techniques emerging that apply refinement techniques to the global routing problem [29].
+Furthermore, there are techniques emerging that apply refinement techniques to the global routing problem [29].
 These techniques start with a small graph and gradually refine the dimensions until the true size is attained.
 Because the first few steps would typically be small, this heuristic is very beneficial to reduce computation time.

 We now present the results for parallel tree generation in our algorithm.
-A shared memory model is utilized with POSIX threads underlying the multithreading.
+A shared memory model is utilized with POSIX threads underlying the multi-threading.
 We run our algorithm on a select subset of the MCNC benchmarks using 1, 2, 4, 8, and 16 threads in the tree generation phase.
 The table in Figure 8 illustrates this result.
-Again, we only test are the larger benchmarks in the data set.
+Again, we only test the larger benchmarks in the data set.